africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Feed the river of inspiration.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Feed the river of inspiration/","title":"Feed teh river of inspiration","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Feed the river of inspiration/","title":"Feed the river of inspiration","noteIcon":""}
 ---